yukito-n/bpo_data_entry/README.md

 # BPO Operations Management Tool

 This repository contains a minimal implementation of a BPO Operations Management Tool.
 It is built with **FastAPI** and uses an in-memory data store.
-The project currently implements features from Phases 1 and 2 of the development plan.
+The project currently implements features from Phases 1-3 of the development plan.

 ## Features